ibbles/LearningUnreal/Runtime Virtual Texture.md

 I believe Virtual Texture is the context where the Runtime Virtual Texture is written.
 I believe Main Pass is where the [[Material Output Node]] is written.
+I believe Virtual Texture OR Main Pass means that if Runtime Virtual Textures is enabled (in the [[Project Settings]], or is there a more granular way to control this?) then the object will be rendered to the Runtime Virtual Texture only, not to the frame buffers, and if Runtime Virtual Textures is not enabled then the object will render normally, without any Runtime Virtual Texture at all.
+If Runtime Virtual Textures is enabled then something else must render based on the Runtime Virtual Texture for the object to be visible.
 (
 Though I'm not sure, and there are some AND / OR going on here as well which I don't understand, so this part need a bit more studying.
 )